oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/README.md

 | XGBoost | [IntelPython_XGBoost_Performance](IntelPython_XGBoost_Performance) |  Analyze the performance benefit from using Intel optimized XGBoost compared to un-optimized XGBoost 0.81.
 | XGBoost | [IntelPython_XGBoost_daal4pyPrediction](IntelPython_XGBoost_daal4pyPrediction) |  Analyze the performance benefit of minimal code changes to port pre-trained XGBoost model to daal4py prediction for much faster prediction than XGBoost prediction..

-# Using Samples in DevCloud Connector for Intel® oneAPI Toolkits
+# Using Samples in Intel® DevCloud for oneAPI
-To get started using samples in the DevCloud, refer to [Using AI samples in DevCloud Connector for Intel® oneAPI Toolkits](https://github.com/intel-ai-tce/oneAPI-samples/tree/devcloud/AI-and-Analytics#using-samples-in-intel-oneapi-devcloud).
+To get started using samples in the DevCloud, refer to [Using AI samples in Intel® DevCloud for oneAPI](https://github.com/intel-ai-tce/oneAPI-samples/tree/devcloud/AI-and-Analytics#using-samples-in-intel-oneapi-devcloud).